alaa-okasha/tic-tac-toe/README.md

 ## 🚀 How to Run:

--Clone the repository or download the files.
+- Clone the repository or download the files.

 ### Option 1: Run the Python file
 1. Install Pygame: